mlanett/tpe-agent/README.md

 3. Uses weak references to avoid memory leaks when pools are garbage collected
 4. Automatically derives pool names from ThreadFactory naming or class names

+## Dependencies

+TPE-Agent only depends on ByteBuddy, so is not increasing your service's transitive dependency footprint by much.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.